Nelson, British Columbia: Transportation

-Highways 3A and 6 pass through Nelson, while a scheduled commercial airline service is available at the West Kootenay Regional Airport, approximately 43 km southwest of the city.
-Trail Airport is another airport which is also nearby, while Nelson Airport is several blocks away from downtown Nelson.
+Highways 3A and 6 pass through Nelson, while a scheduled commercial airline service is available at the West Kootenay Regional Airport in Castlegar, approximately 43 km southwest of the city.
+Trail Airport is another nearby airport, while Nelson Airport is several blocks away from downtown Nelson.
 Public transit in Nelson is provided by the West Kootenay Transit System, which runs several routes within the city and to neighbouring communities.